luetkemj/luetkemj.github.io/_posts/2015-06-14-switch-to-blog.md

 	}

 On Friday I knew or at least had a lead on how to do everything in that workflow except for creating a category on Student Blog 2.
 I spent a fair amount of time Friday afternoon and this weekend digging around for answers and posting on various forums looking for an answer.
-Nothing came up until Sunday morning.
+Never got a response.
+Apparently this is not a common problem.

-You see, creating a category on a blog is no big deal.
-The problem came in that I was trying to do it on another blog in the network.
+Creating a category on a blog is no big deal, the difficulty here came in that I was trying to do it on another blog in the network.
 I had no way of passing a blog id in any of the functions I had found that could presumably accomplish this task.
 The only way to create a category on a blog was from the blog itself.

 Which is exactly where ```switch_to_blog();``` comes in.
-It will (as far as wordpress is concerned) switch you to anyother blog on the network allowing you to create the category.
-Then you just switch back when you are done and hey presto - job's done.
+It will (as far as wordpress is concerned) switch you to anyother blog on the network allowing you to create a category on whatever blog you want.
+Then you just switch back and hey presto - job's done.

 Super excited to have this hurdle out of the way.